 Swedish style massage uses long, gliding strokes, friction, rubbing muscles, and kneading to promote relaxation, reduce blood pressure, and increase circulation.

 Deep tissue massage involves strong pressure to reach the deeper layers of muscle tissue.
 The goal of this massage is to reduce stress and hormone levels, and lower the heart rate while boosting mood and relaxation.

 Sports massages are designed for athletes and physically active individuals.
 This type of massage is uniquely geared toward the client’s sport of choice.
 The massage focuses on areas of the body that are overused during activity to alleviate sore muscles.

 This type of massage pinpoints trigger points, or tender spots, often isolated within a group of muscles that can cause shooting pain.
 Trigger point therapy can cause temporary relief from pain and help correct and balance posture in the long-term.

-Asking questions about what you can expect from the session before it begins can help you understand when a massage therapist is crossing a personal boundary.
+Asking questions about what you can expect from the session before it begins can help you understand when a massage therapist is crossing a personal or professional boundary.

 2. Contact local law enforcement